 - 1804 Store

 Sophia, a native New Yorker, has a Master of Science in Educational Psychology from the School of Education, State University at Albany.
 She is the founder of Education: Unplugged, a web platform for innovative programs and dialogue in education, as well as an open resource on education initiatives for young children.
-Sophia currently sits on the executive board of Phi Delta Kappa (NYU Chapter), an international organization for educators, and has received a citation for exemplary service to the community and state by Brooklyn Borough President Eric Adams (former New York State Senator).
+Sophia currently sits on the executive board of Phi Delta Kappa (NYU Chapter), an international organization for educators, and has received a citation for exemplary service to the community and state by Brooklyn Borough President Eric Adams.
 She is also an appointed member of Community Board 8 in Manhattan and former member of Community Education Council District 2 in Manhattan.
 Sophia participates in numerous emerging leader networks for women and education.